 The Ministry's Department for Vocational Training has sole responsibility for quality assurance of the training system, from designing quality assurance measures to implementing them in close collaboration with all concerned stakeholders.
-Some notable measures include sectoral studies in certain sectors, which ensure that labour needs are regularly and systematically known (since 1987), while specific QA rules and guidelines are being designed and adapted for each type of VET provider (public/private, etc.).
 The education roadmap and the Framework Law on Education provide for the establishment of a strengthened quality assurance system with procedures that will be set out in the implementing legislation currently being drawn up.
 Moreover, training programmes are being developed using a competence-based approach.